Skip to Main Content

 Although, it will often be easy to use the subject guides to look for resources, there will be times when a paper or presentation will be on a topic that doesn’t fit exactly into a specific course.
 It is important for the student to think critically about the work they are doing when determining the resources they will use.
 The presentations for the COMM 2045 class are a good example of the need to evaluate the topic.
 There is a subject guide for communications, but many of the presentations may be on topics that are better researched using other areas.
 In one example, an informative presentation regarding “the effect of COVID on unborn children” may have better information when using resources listed in the medical sciences, nursing, or allied health subject guides.

-Step five: Collecting Your Data and Examining Your Results
+Step #5: Collecting Data and Examining Your Results

 After gaining a better understanding of the topic by doing background research and creating a research question, the student should have plenty of terms and phrases in mind to look for information on a focused topic.
 Searching the resources identified in the major subject areas will provide a number of ideas for the topic.

-To help with collecting information, the APSU librarians have created a few “How to Guides" that explain some of the searching techniques used for finding scholarly literature.
-These guides cover topics such as:
+To help with collecting information, the APSU librarians have created a few “How to Guides" that explain some ideas for search strategies you can use for finding scholarly literature such as Boolean operators and truncation.

 After searching and discovering resources, it is important to evaluate any information gathered.
 The resources listed in the APSU subject guides, as well as many other university websites, have been vetted to ensure they are academic and provide access to the best information.
 However, if you are finding resources using other methods such as Google, it is important to evaluate the information you find much more rigorously.
 For information on how to evaluate any information you find, please review the library’s “How to Guide" on evaluating websites.

 Even when using the resources provided by APSU, it is important to understand the difference between popular and scholarly information.
 The faculty expect that scholarly resources will be used for any papers or presentations assigned in classes.
-For more detailed information on understanding the difference between popular and scholarly resources, please review the “How to Guide" provided by the APSU librarians.
+This guide provides a tab on "Popular and Scholarly" resources.

 For this step in the research process, it is important to review all the discovered information.
 It might be necessary to revise the research question.
 When there is too little information to support the answer to a research question, the student needs to either look for other variations of the terms used in the search process, or if the topic is too obscure, the student may need to try a broader question.
 Conversely, if there is too much information available, the student may want to examine the results and determine if there is a need to refine the question.